Gran Metalik: New Japan Pro-Wrestling (2010–2016)

-In January 2015, Dorada returned to Japan to take part in the Fantastica Mania 2015 tour, during which he and Atlantis won the Fantastica Mania 2015 Tag Tournament.
-Dorada's participation in the tour was built around a rivalry with La Sombra, which culminated in a singles match between the two on January 19, where La Sombra was victorious.
-During the final event, Dorada announced he had signed a one-year contract with NJPW.
-After doing interviews suggesting the unification of his CMLL World Welterweight Championship and the IWGP Junior Heavyweight Championship, Dorada entered the IWGP title picture by challenging reigning champion Kenny Omega on February 11 at The New Beginning in Osaka.
-He received his title shot at Invasion Attack 2015 but was defeated by Omega.
-The following month, Dorada entered the 2015 Best of the Super Juniors.
-He finished third in his block with a record of five wins and two losses, failing to advance to the finals of the tournament.
-On December 19, Dorada lost the CMLL World Welterweight Championship to Bushi following outside interference from Bushi's Los Ingobernables de Japón stablemate Evil.
-He regained the title from Bushi on January 22, 2016, at Fantastica Mania 2016.
+In January 2015, during the Fantastica Mania 2015 tour, Dorada and Atlantis won the Fantastica Mania 2015 Tag Tournament.
+On the tour's final event, it was revealed that Dorada signed a one-year contract with NJPW.
+After suggesting the unification of his CMLL World Welterweight Championship and the IWGP Junior Heavyweight Championship, Dorada challenged reigning champion Kenny Omega on February 11 at The New Beginning in Osaka.
+At The New Beginning in Sendai three days later, Dorada and Time Splitters (Alex Shelley and KUSHIDA) defeated Omega, whom he pinned, and The Young Bucks.
+However, Dorada failed to win Omega's title at Invasion Attack 2015 on April 5.
+At Wrestling Dontaku 2015 on May 3, he, Liger, Tiger Mask and Yuji Nagata defeated Captain New Japan, KUSHIDA, Manabu Nakanishi and Taguchi.
+Dorada then entered the 2015 Best of the Super Juniors, where he finished third in his block with a record of five wins and two losses.
+At Destruction in Okayama on September 23, he and Liger lost to reDRagon.
+Dorada lost the CMLL World Welterweight Championship to Bushi on December 19, but regained it during the Fantastica Mania 2016 tour on January 22, 2016.
 Dorada's final match under his NJPW contract took place two days later.